MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/add-organization-users.md

 * See and modify assigned service extensions and access levels.
 * Multi-select users and bulk edit their extensions and access levels.
 * Filter by searching for partial user names, access levels, or extension names.
 * See the last access date for each user.
 This information can help you identify users to remove or lower their access to stay within your license limits.
-For more information, see [Manage access with Microsoft Entra ID](../security/manage-access.md).
+For more information, see [Permissions and access](../security/permissions-access.md).

 #### [Browser](#tab/browser)